William Edward Forster: Political career

-Forster died on the eve of the introduction of the First Home Rule Bill, which he opposed.
-He was buried in Burley-in-Wharfedale.
+Forster died in London on 5 April 1886, on the eve of the introduction of the First Home Rule Bill, which he had opposed.
+His funeral took place at Westminster Abbey and his remains were returned to be buried near his home in Burley-in-Wharfedale.

+Grave and inscription

+Forster's grave can be found in God's Acre Cemetery, Burley-in-Wharfedale.
+The inscription reads:

 In popular culture

 Forster is referred to as 'Buckshot' in the Irish folk song "Monto" made famous by The Dubliners and in Andy Irvine's song Forgotten Hero about Michael Davitt.